 'Mad Men' Creator Signs New Deal

 Series creator Matthew Weiner has signed a new deal with Lionsgate TV, which produces the Emmy-winning show, that will keep him around as executive producer and showrunner for two more years.
-The agreement follows months of negotiations following a second season on AMC whose ratings nearly doubled from the first.
+The agreement follows months of negotiations following a second season on

 The contract, which is in the seven-figure range, also calls for Weiner to develop new series for Lionsgate TV and film projects for the studio's movie division, the showbiz trade papers report.